monarch-initiative/mondo/docs/editors-guide/using-mondo-for-curation.md

 - Therefore, if the label changes, your annotation will always be correct.
 - Review the hierarchy of the term and curate to the most specific term possible.

+## Consider the hierarchy/term parentage

+Review the ontology classification and annotate to the most specific term when possible.

+## Example

+If you are curating the statement: “The patient was diagnosed with myofibrillar myopathy, and displayed progressive limb and axial muscle weakness.”

+You would annotate the term `MONDO:0018943 myofibrillar myopathy`

 ## Annotate up

 - If the term you need is not available, annotate to the 'parent' class/ or superclass (the more general class in the hierarchy).